 The Diori Hamani International Airport serves the capital city of Niger, Niamey.
 The distance from centre city Niamey being only 8 kilometres, the airport is easily accessible by a taxi.
 The airport provides its services to both international and domestic flights to and from Niamey.
 Its IATA code is NIM.

-Taxis are the most common way to travel to the city centre, with them costing more at night and being cheaper in day time, it’s recommended to prebook or ask your hotel to arrange you one.
-However, vans known as bush taxis also help travels to and from the airport.
+Taxis are the most common way to travel to the city centre, with them costing more at night and being cheaper in the day time.
+It is recommended to pre-book or ask your hotel to arrange you one.
+However, vans known as bush taxis are also available.

 The federal capital is decked with numerous official institutions like the national museum of Niger (Musée National Boubou Hama) and the Franco-Nigerian Cultural Center, located in the same park (the Culture Valley).
 The national museum comprises several themed pavilions, each dedicated to one form or another of Hausa architecture, giving visitors a peek into the past and present of the city.
 Dinosaur skeletons are also exhibited, which makes it a perfect stop for tourists with families.
 The Franco-Nigerien Cultural Center houses theatres, a library, and a bar.

 A gift from Libya, built to commemorate the diplomatic ties between the two Islamic countries, the Grand Mosque stands as the most significant Islamic landmark in the capital.
 The mosque is notable for its architectural design and finishing, and a huge capacity to accommodate the growing number of attendants.